symbiontik/k3s-gitops/README.md

 ### Automate external resource creation

-Terraform Cloud is a tool that allows you to stay consistent with the philosophy of GitOps to easily create external resources for Cloudflare and hundreds of other cloud services.
+Terraform Cloud is an infrastructure-as-code tool that allows you to easily create external resources for Cloudflare and hundreds of other cloud services.
 Rather than manage a consistent state in each cloud service UI, Terraform allows you to define and manage these resources in your GitHub repository.
+This enables you to stay consistent with the philosophy of GitOps and streamline your CI/CD workflow.

 1. Login to Terraform Cloud.